al1brn/geonodes/doc/rotation.md

 to_axis_angle()
 ```

-> Method ERROR: Node 'Rotation to Axis Angle' not found
+> Node ERROR: Node 'Rotation to Axis Angle' not found

 #### Information:
 - **Socket** : self